nrupprecht/Lightning/README.md

 # Lightning logging

-A small but powerful header-only logging library that depends only on standard C++17 features and the standard library.
+A very fast, header only logging library that depends only on standard C++17 features and the standard library.
-Attempts to be a very fast streaming logging library without sacrificing too much performance.
+Attempts to be a very fast streaming logging library (as opposed to formatting based logging, e.g. spdlog) without sacrificing performance.
 Current, it is just a bit slower than spdlog, a very fast formatting logging library.

 Very fast, easy to use, easy to customize, and makes pretty logs.